m-skolnick/cli_readme_builder/README.md

 The goal of this package is to automate the process of creating a readme file for Dart console applications.

-### How it Works
+This package can be used in two ways:
+1. `build_runner` -> Add to pubspec.yaml/dev_dependencies and run build_runner
+1. Dart executable -> Instantiate this class in a dart file, and execute the dart file

-This package generates a single file which contains `--help` output from every command in the application.
+In both cases, this package generates a single file which contains `--help` output from every command in the application.

-This builder works as follows:
-1. Find the binary executable file in your package
-1. Run the executable with the `--help` flag
-1. Capture the output and parse it
-1. For each top-level command, capture the `--help` output of that command and its sub-commands
-1. Generate a file with the information gathered above

-## Usage
+## Using this Package Through Build Runner
 1. Add `cli_readme_builder` and `build_runner` to `pubspec.yaml`

     ```yaml